 From here my guidebook suggests the trail is a bit “scungy”, so I’m not sure what to expect.
 Turns out there is no trail – at least there might have been ten years, ago but there’s no remnant of any track along Glenbrook Creek anymore.
 There’s fairly thick scrub right down to the edge of the eater.
 The easiest way to proceed is down the creek, which is mostly no more than waist deep, with occasional sections of rock-hopping.

 There’s one last, deep section as we approach the Duck Hole.
 We swim for about 100m down Glenbrook Creek (which is now more of a river), emerging on the northern side of the river.
-Here we see the only person we encounter all day: a backpacker is relaxing by the river, and is a little surprised by two people emerging from the creek!
+Here we see the only person we encounter all day: a backpacker relaxing by the river, who is a little surprised by two people emerging from the creek!
 We have a chat and a short break, and continue down the river.

 The good news is that while there’s still no clear track along this section, after some initial scrambling through thick undergrowth, we cross the river and find a rough track on the southern side (right-hand side going downstream).
 It’s not really a marked trail, but it feels like it night have been a track some time ago, and is much quicker than wading along the creek as we have been.

 We stop for a break about half-way between the Duck Hole and Blue Pool, having made pretty good time – about 45min to cover 1.5km, which is about twice our previous pace.
-It’s here, after enjoying a freshing dip, I realise that my wallet and car keys are no longer in my backpack.
+It’s here, after enjoying a refreshing dip, that I realise that my wallet and car keys are no longer in my backpack.

 We head back to the Duck Hole – I’m pretty sure I must have left them somewhere near the spot we came out of the creek, where we had a short break, but can’t see them.
 I look in a few different spots, before reluctantly giving up.
 I’m not expecting anymore to find them, as we’ve only seen one person on the whole walk.
 It also means that rather than driving my car back to Sydney, we’ll be taking the train… I’ll have to come back the next day with my spare keys to pick up the car.
 We also don’t make it to the Blue Pool, but take the track up from the Duck Hole up to Glenbrook Station (it’s about 1.1km up to the ridge and then 1.2km along the railway line to the station).
+Not the best end to a bushwalk – but it’s been a pleasant day exploring Glenbrook Creek.

 [Somewhat amazingly, Max & Lara manage to track me down about two weeks later having found the wallet and keys in my drybag, and drop it off at the local police station.
 Turns out I’d left them just after the Duck Hole on top of a boulder, at one of the spots where we crossed the creek!
 It’s a big relief as I’d replaced the credit cards, but still hadn’t started the process of getting replacement car key.]